hclbaur/sds-core/README.md

 As you can see the specification is rather straight-forward if you are already familiar with SDA and the concept of schema.
-The example defines an 'addressbook' as a collection of zero or more 'contact' nodes, each of which should contain a 'firstname' followed by one or more 'phonenumber' nodes.
+The example defines an 'addressbook' as a collection of zero or more 'contact' nodes, which have an integer "id" and should contain a 'firstname' node followed by one or more 'phonenumber' nodes.

 There is a lot more to be said about SDS than this, so please refer to the [documentation](docs/) for a complete specification.